PhongSeow/PigJSon/README.md

 # PigJSon
-Piggy JSON is a very simple JSON parsing and assembly toolkit that can support VB.net And C#, You can use JSON in.
+Piggy JSON is a very simple JSON parsing and assembly toolkit that can support VB.net, You can use JSON in.
 Net without referring to a DLL, just a class file.

 ## ***Folders and files description***

 ### Run

-Execute code directory, if you don't want to see the source program, you can use the files in this directory directly in your VB.NET Or C# project.
+Execute code directory, if you don't want to see the source program, you can use the files in this directory directly in your VB.NET project.

 #### Run\VB.net